Claude Zidi: Career

 In 1984, Zidi directed Les Ripoux (My New Partner) starring Philippe Noiret and Thierry Lhermitte, a cynical, less burlesque, comedy about police corruption which was a major box-office hit.
 For that film, he won the César Award for Best Director, and was also nominated for Best Original Screenplay.

 In 1987, Zidi directed Association de malfaiteurs (Association of Wrongdoers) a comedy with social undertones, which was commercially successful and also enjoyed a good critical reception.
 In 1989, he essayed drama with Deux, a romance film starring Gérard Depardieu and Maruschka Detmers, which was a box-office failure.
 He then returned to comedy with Ripoux contre ripoux (1989), a sequel to My New Partner, and La Totale!
 (1991), an action comedy which was later remade in Hollywood as James Cameron's True Lies.

 In 1993, the crime film Profil bas, starring popular singer Patrick Bruel, was a box-office disappointment.
 This was followed by another failure, the comedy Arlette starring Josiane Balasko and Christopher Lambert (1997).
 Zidi returned to success in 1999 by directing the first live action Asterix film, Asterix and Obelix vs. Caesar.

 In 2000, Zidi, and James Cameron with him, were sued by screenwriter Lucien Lambert, who claimed that La Totale ! (and consequently True Lies) had been plagiarized from one of his own unproduced screenplays.
 The court ruled in Zidi and Cameron's favor in 2001, but the Court of Appeal of Paris reversed the ruling in favor of Lambert three years later.
 Zidi was ordered to pay Lambert US$15 million (his profit percentage for the box office receipts of True Lies), while Cameron was found not liable for damages.

 Zidi's next directed La Boîte (2001) and Ripoux 3 (2003), a new sequel to My New Partner with Noiret and Lhermitte again reprising their roles.
 His last work as a director was a 2011 television film co-directed with his son Julien, which was pitched as a pilot for a series based on My New Partner.
 The pilot was broadcast on TF1, but was not picked up for a series.
 Zidi then decided to retire, citing the lack of success of his later films, the evolution of the French film industry, and the personal stress he had experienced due to the La Totale ! plagiarism lawsuit.

 Personal life

 Zidi married three times, and had six children.
-One of his sons, Julien Zidi, had a career as a assistant director, then as a television director: Julien died in 2001 following a motorcycle accident.
+One of his sons, Julien Zidi, who had a career as an assistant director then as a television director, died in 2021 following a motorcycle accident.
 Another son, Claude Zidi Jr., is also a film director.
 One daughter, Hélène Zidi, is an actress and acting coach.
 His granddaughter Lola Zidi (Hélène's daughter) is also an actress.